The novel is a pack of lies hounding the truth. Carlos Fuentes

 I think often, and with billowing concern, about the role of storytellers in helping us cultivate wisdom in the age of information — a task increasingly challenging and increasingly important as we find ourselves bombarded with bits of disjoined information, devoid of the sense-making context that only deft storytelling can impart.

 Here one begins to sense a fundamental difference between a great storyteller and the great journalist.
-William, in death as in life the uncommunicative father, is dying.
-In the father’s lifetime absence, Robert and Jimmy seek clues in his occasional beery tears; haruspication would have been more rewarding.
+William, the father, in death as in life the uncommunicative.
+In the father’s lifetime absence, Robert and Jimmy seek clues in his occasional beery tears; haruspication would probably have been more rewarding.

 Walter Benjamin in the original essay, The Storyteller: Reflections on the Works of Nikolai Leskov and to which Maria Popova refers above notes: